sbaisarov/skinsgifts/README.md

 * Automated selling steam gifts assets on g2a for USD or RUB (ajax).
 Games description are fetched from the steam store (ajax)
 * Automated exchanging money from Webmoney to QIWI on smartwm.ru (ajax)
 * Calculates profit for a period of a month.
 The profit is reported as a .csv file `As you can see this is a cycled system to earn money.
-All you have to do is to configure the code for your needs and deposit some money on QIWI or Webmoney e-wallet`
+All you have to do is to configure the code for your needs and deposit money on QIWI or Webmoney e-wallet`